usnistgov/2019-06_CCEM_presentation/reveal_md_presentation/presentation.md

 (as opposed to by/for the user directly)*

 <sticky>This is personal opinion!
 Feel free to disagree...</sticky> <!-- .element: style="height:11.5%;" -->

+Notes:

+- Under this definition, I would include things like SmartAlign that we saw yesterday, together with...

 <!-- .slide: data-transition="none" -->
 <!--v-->